 - Undisputed integrity and standing – the ability to maintain discretion and engender trust with a willingness to abide by the necessary conflict of interest constraints.

 How to Apply

-- A covering letter of no more than three sides of A4 explaining how you meet the appointment criteria as detailed in the candidate profile and summarising the evidence from your career which best demonstrates your qualifications for the appointment.
-If you believe you may have a potential conflict of interest please do flag this in the cover letter, as it may be explored at interview.
+- A short supporting statement (maximum three sides A4, minimum 11 font) giving evidence of how you meet the appointment criteria as detailed in the candidate profile and summarising the evidence from your career which best demonstrates your qualifications for the appointment.
+If you believe you may have a potential conflict of interest, please do flag this in the cover letter, as it may be explored at interview.

 This post is NOT regulated by The Commissioner for Public Appointments.